Managing Your Passwords

 - From the Password Tool main menu, select “Register mobile device.”
 In the Apple App Store or Google Play app search for “Hitachi ID Mobile Access App” and download the app to your phone.

-- Link your mobile device by using the Hitachi ID Mobile Access app to scan the QR code generated by the Password Tool.
+- OPTIONAL - Link your mobile device by using the Hitachi ID Mobile Access app to scan the QR code generated by the Password Tool.
 On your computer screen, you will see a message telling you your device has been activated.
-(You can find comprehensive mobile steps in this guide under “Register your mobile device.”)
+(You can find comprehensive mobile steps in this guide under “Register your mobile device.”).
+Linking your mobile device will allow you to manage your UCSF password using the app on your device, but you are also able to manage your password without using the stand-alone app.

 - Close all programs on your computer (Outlook, etc.) except for the Password Tool.
 Close all apps on your phone and/or tablet.